FlyingDomotic/Railway-turntable/README.md

 ```
 2. Make ESP connections:
    - Stepper enable optocoupler is connected to D0 (optional as long as you force it permanently to low)
-   - Stepper pulse optocoupler is connected to D1
+   - Stepper pulse optocoupler is connected to D7
-   - Stepper direction optocoupler is connected to D2
+   - Stepper direction optocoupler is connected to D8
    - RS485 RX signal is connected to D5
    - RS485 TX signal is connected to D6
-   - Optional MP3 module (one line protocol pin 4) is connected to D4 (Dip switches 1 & 3 should be set to ON, 2 to OFF)
    - Optional rotation LED optocoupler is connected to D3
+   - Optional MP3 module (serial) is connected to D1 (TX) and D2 (RX)
 3. Compile and load code into ESP.
 4. Load data folder into ESP flash.
 5. Start ESP and connect to Wifi SSID "PontTournant_XXXXXX" (where XXXXXX represent ESP chip ID)